 Petter GranliPetter Granli is an economist with broad experience from corporate level management and marketing, and is Co-Founder, President and Chief Executive Officer of ElephantVoices.
 He has worked for many years as a management consultant with special focus on leadership, teambuilding, marketing, and communication.
 He has extensive experience in different trades as board Chairman or member.
 Petter was one of the founders of, and headed the Norwegian ecotourism company Basecamp Explorer AS from 1998 to 2001.
 During that time he initiated the Maasai Mara Cheetah Conservation Project and several eco-friendly, collaborative projects involving the Maasai.

 Between 2004 and 2006, Petter initiated and was responsible for a human-elephant conflict mitigation project in the Amboseli ecosystem, affiliated with the Amboseli Elephant Research Project, Kenya Wildlife Service and School for Field Service in Kimana, Kenya.
+Petter has technical skills and computer knowledge relevant for our online and offline challenges, and comprehensive experience in field operations.

 Link to CV Petter GranliBio Petter Granli